retrogradeorbit/bootleg/README.md

 ### html

-html (or any type of xml) is represented internally as a string.
+html is represented internally as a string.
 This is a flexible type and can hold a root element and children, or a number of sibling elements sequentially.

+### xml

+xml is represented internally as a string.
+This type always starts with an XML header `<?xml version="..."?>`

 ## Inbuilt functions